giovannellilab/Geomosaic/docs/source/index.md

 It has been designed to be user friendly and higly customizable, with no bioinformatic expertise required.

-However, it has been developed to be easy to integrate with new modules and packages.
-See our section
+Moreover, it has been developed to be easy to integrate with new modules and packages.
+See our section of [Contributes](contributes/index).

 <!-- [Contributes](contributes/) -->